chanapapan/LSTM-ml-api/README.md

 This folder contains the files for training the model and saving the best model which will be used for the API.

-- <code>1-sentiment-analysis-LSTM.ipynb</code> contains the code for the training, validation and testing the LSTM model.
-The vocabulary and the weights of the best model are saved.
+- <code>1-sentiment-analysis-LSTM.ipynb</code> contains the code for training, validation and testing the LSTM model.
+The vocabulary and the weights of the best model are saved in <code>./save</code>

-- <code>2-inference.ipynb</code> import the model class from <code>model_and_utils.py</code> for prediction.
+- <code>2-inference.ipynb</code> import the model class from <code>model_and_utils.py</code> and load the vocab and best weights for prediction.

 - <code>config.yml</code> contains the parameters used for model traning and inference

 ## 02-local_api_test

-This folder contains the files required to run the flask application on local computer and on docker.
+This folder contains the files required to run the flask application on local computer and on Docker.

-<code>inference_app.py</code> define inference route that takes .json file as input and return a .json of the prediction
+<code>inference_app.py</code> define <code>/inference</code> route that will take .json file as input and return .json of the prediction

-To run the application on local
+### To run the application on local

 - <code>python .\inference_app.py</code> # start the local app